2022–23 NFL playoffs: Sunday, January 29, 2023

-NFC Championship Game: Philadelphia Eagles 31, San Francisco 49ers 7
+NFC: Philadelphia Eagles 31, San Francisco 49ers 7

 San Francisco was unable to recover from injuries to quarterbacks Brock Purdy, Josh Johnson, Trey Lance and Jimmy Garoppolo.
 With no more healthy quarterbacks on their roster, the team only mustered 164 yards of offense, while also committing 11 penalties for 84 yards.

 Philadelphia running back Boston Scott started off the game with a 29-yard kickoff return to his 34-yard line.
 Quarterback Jalen Hurts subsequently completed 5/7 passes for 54 yards, the longest a 29-yard throw to DeVonta Smith, who made a one-handed catch on 4th-and-3 to give the Eagles a first down on the San Francisco 6-yard line despite replays showing that he did not complete the catch.
 Miles Sanders ran the ball into the end zone from there to give the team a 7–0 lead.
 San Francisco took the ball and drove to midfield, but then Haason Reddick sacked Purdy as he was winding up for a pass, and Linval Joseph recovered it for the Eagles.
 Purdy's throwing arm was injured on the play, and he missed the rest of the half.

 Several possessions later, 49ers punter Mitch Wishnowsky's 38-yard kick pinned the Eagles back at their own 6-yard line.
 Philadelphia ended up punting back to San Francisco from their 2, and Ray-Ray McCloud's 9-yard return gave them a first down on the Eagles 46-yard line.
 Running back Christian McCaffrey went on to get the ball on six of the 49ers next seven plays, gaining 44 of the drive's 46 yards and finishing it off with a 25-yard touchdown run in which he evaded 4 tackle attempts on the way to the end zone.
 The score was now tied with about 7 minutes left in the second quarter, but Philadelphia would go on to dominate the rest of the game.
 On their next drive, they took advantage of 3 penalties against San Francisco, marching 66 in 20 plays, the longest a 17-yard run by Kenneth Gainwell.
 Sanders completed the series with a 13-yard touchdown run, giving the team a 14–7 lead.
 On San Francisco's ensuing possession, Johnson fumbled a snap in shotgun formation.
 Reddick recovered the ball on the 49ers 30-yard line, setting up Scott's 10-yard touchdown run that increased Philadelphia's lead to 21–7 in the closing seconds of the first half.